OBOFoundry/OBOFoundry.github.io/principles/fp-006-textual-definitions.md

 Terms often benefit from examples of usage, as well as editor notes about edge cases and the history of the term, but these should be included as separate annotations and not in the definition.

 Instances, such as organizations or geographical locations, can benefit from definitions although it is understood that definitions for instances are not required.
-It is recognized that OBO format (e.g., versions 1.2 and 1.4) does not allow this as an option
+It is recognized that OBO format (e.g., versions 1.2 and 1.4) does not allow this as an option.

 Implementation
 --------------